CoffeRobot/amazon_challenge_bt/README.md

 		        setStatus(FAILURE);
 		    }
 		  }

+###Set up an Behavior Tree's action in python
+The file src/example_action_server.py is a template on how the your ROS node should look like it it performs and action (it is an action in the Behavior Tree).
+Your action is the Server and does stuff.
+The Behavior Tree is the Client and tells to all the Server which ones have to start (TICK) and which have to stop (HALT).

+Edit in example_action_server.py the execute_cb procedure, adding your code to execute when the node is TICKED and when is HALTED.
+If the action is finished the node should send the return status (SUCCESS/FAILURE) calling setStatus(SUCCESS/FAILURE).

+void executeCB(const bt_actions::BTGoalConstPtr &goal)
+		  {

+		    // publish info to the console for the user ROS_INFO("Starting Action");

+		    // start executing the action
+		    while(/*YOUR CONDITION*/)
+		    {
+		      // check that preempt has not been requested by the client if (as_.isPreemptRequested() || !ros::ok())
+		      {
+			ROS_INFO("Action Halted");

+		 /*
+			    HERE THE CODE TO EXECUTE WHEN THE  BEHAVIOR TREE DOES HALT THE ACTION */

+			// set the action state to preempted as_.setPreempted();
+			success = false;
+			break;
+		      }

+		      ROS_INFO("Executing Action");
+		/*
+			  HERE THE CODE TO EXECUTE AS LONG AS THE BEHAVIOR TREE DOES NOT HALT THE ACTION */

+		 //If the action succeeded
+		      setStatus(SUCCESS);
+		 //If the action Failed
+		      setStatus(FAILURE);

+		   }

+		  }

 To gain familarity on how this works I wrote one example in C++ and one in python.